Neurotech-Davis/our-website/README.md

 **Setting Up Firebase Account**
 1. Created account with our club gmail
 2. Created a new project & gave it a name
+3. Went to Hosting & clicked get started
+4. Clicked next for all steps

 **Deploying to Firebase**